The Uninvited Guest

 When she opened her eyes the first thing she saw was Willow's tongue.
 It was also the first thing she felt.

-"Hey quit that!" she told the dog while wiping her wet cheek.
-She tried to sit up, but realized that it was too soon.
-This forced her to hold her hands out to prop herself up.
-Willow nearly knocked her back down in his enthusiasm.
+"Hey!
+Quit that!" she told the dog while wiping her wet cheek.
+An attempt to sit up made her dizzy, and she realized it would take some time to recover.
+This forced her to hold her hands out to prop herself up, only to have Willow knock her back down in his enthusiasm.

 "Hey," she said, raising her arms in defense from the over-exuberant springer spaniel.
 "I'm okay boy.
 Glad to see you too, but let me get up."
-She stood up and looked all around them.
+No longer dizzy, she stood up and surveyed the area around them.
 "Where are we Willow?"
-At the sound of his name the dog sat up on his hind legs with his tail sweeping back and forth against the ground like a broom.
+At the sound of his name the dog sat up on his hind legs with his tail sweeping against the ground like a broom.

 Mariah could tell that wherever they were, it was a destination not found on any ordinary map.
-There was also no sign of the alicorn, and for a brief moment she wondered whether she had imagined the whole thing.
-What her parents described as her 'overactive imagination' had been the subject of plenty of teasing over the years.
-Because of this they doubted her claims to have once saved Christmas from an evil enchantress, and also to have escaped a pair of mischievous gnomes who trapped her in a barn.
+There was also no sign of the alicorn, and for a moment she wondered whether she had imagined the whole thing.
+What her parents described as her 'overactive imagination' was the subject of plenty of teasing over the years.
+Because of this they doubted her claims to have once saved Christmas from an evil enchantress, and laughed when she told them about her escape from a pair of mischievous gnomes who trapped her in a barn.

-Just then Mariah was touched by a very strange feeling.
-It was one that she had never known before.
+A sudden chill brought her back to the moment and Mariah felt touched by a very strange feeling.
+It was one she had never experienced before.
 In truth, she was lost.

 Thoughts of her parents reminded Mariah about her father's tales of a lake or pond deep in the woods behind their house.
-He swore he had heard something, perhaps a trapped bird, crying and floundering in the water one evening.
-He had also heard the yowl of an enormous cat that night, but had noticed no such sound since then.
+He swore he heard something, perhaps a trapped bird, crying and floundering in the water one evening.
+He also heard the yowl of a giant cat that night, but had come across no such sound since then.
 Mariah's mother always joked that it was her father's old cat, Rio, now grown to the size of a tiger.

-There was no cat to be seen, and no trapped birds to hear, but for the first time in her life, her father's story actually seemed quite possible.
+She couldn't see any cats, nor could she hear any trapped birds, but for the first time in her life, her father's story sounded quite possible.

-As she started toward the rainbow, her dog Willow stood fast and began whimpering.
+As she started toward the rainbow, her dog Willow stood fast and began to whimper.
 "What's the matter boy?" she asked.
-"Don't be afraid, it's just a rainbow."
+"Don't be afraid, it's only a rainbow."

-Looking to the side she noticed the actual object of Willow's attention—a small brown rabbit.
-It sat underneath the bushes, hiding among the clusters of white berries that looked like snowballs.
-It was doing the familiar rabbit trick of sitting completely still, hoping to become invisible to this sudden disturbance of peace and quiet.
+Off to the side she caught a glimpse of the actual subject of Willow's attention.
+A small brown rabbit was hiding underneath the bushes, hiding among the clusters of white berries that reminded her of snowballs.
+It was doing the familiar rabbit trick of sitting completely still, trying to become invisible to this sudden disturbance of peace and quiet.

 It was too late.

-When Willow caught sight of the rabbit, he bounded forward, the way springer spaniels are famous for.
+When Willow saw this he bounded forward, the way springer spaniels are famous for.
 His front paws went airborne and his long brown ears flapped as he bounced toward the rabbit.
 Frightened by the oncoming spaniel blur of black, white and brown, the cottontail jumped away from the snowball-like bushes.
-Hoping to escape, it dashed wildly from one side to another, as they are known to do.
+Hoping to escape, it dashed wildly from one side to another, as they are also known to do.

-Leaving all caution behind, Willow charged after it.
+Leaving all caution behind, the excited canine charged forward.

 "Willow, come back!"
 Mariah shouted.
 It was already too late.
-As anyone whose dog has ever chased a rabbit knows fully well, there is no stopping an avalanche, a runaway locomotive, or a dog in pursuit of a hopping four-legged fur-ball.
-The rabbit darted out of a group of golden colored bushes and headed toward the remains of a tree that had tipped over many years previous.
-There was a sudden flash of light, and the rabbit was gone.
-This did not deter the hard charging spaniel, and with another flash of light, he also disappeared.
-Clearly there was something strange going on here, and Mariah had no choice but to check it out for herself.
+As anyone whose dog has ever chased a rabbit knows all too well, there is no stopping an avalanche, a runaway locomotive, or a dog in pursuit of a hopping four-legged fur-ball.
+The rabbit darted out of a group of golden colored bushes and quick-hopped toward the remains of a tree that tipped over many years previous.
+With a sudden flash of light, the rabbit vanished.
+This did not deter the hard charging spaniel, and with another burst of light, he also disappeared.
+Something strange was going on here, and Mariah could think of no other choice than to go check it out.

-As was the case with both the rabbit and dog before her, there was another dazzling flash.
+As was the case with both the rabbit and dog before her, she saw another dazzling flash.
 In seconds Mariah found herself in a completely different place.
-Instead of the wooded area, she was now at the base of a huge oak tree.
+Instead of the wooded area, she now stood beneath a huge oak tree.
 Willow was nowhere to be seen, although she could hear him.
-The dog's familiar bark soon led her to the base of a different tree.
-There stood Willow on his hind legs, front paws firmly placed against the side of the trunk, barking up into the tree.
+The dog's familiar bark soon led her to the base of another tree.
+Her dog was standing on his hind legs, front paws placed firmly against the side of the trunk, barking up into the tree.

 "Oh Willow, you crazy boy, rabbits don't climb trees," she scolded, walking toward him.
 "Or do they?"
-Much to her surprise, Mariah saw that her dog was right.
-This rabbit had somehow made its way up the tree, and was clinging to a branch for all its worth.
-She also noticed something even more unusual.
-As the branch shook under the weight of the rabbit, acorns fell all around her.
-That in itself was not unusual, she had seen thousands of acorns before.
+Much to the contrary, Mariah saw that her dog was correct.
+The rabbit had somehow made its way up the tree and was clinging to a branch for all its worth.
+This sight was followed by something even more unusual when the branch broke free, and acorns fell all around her.
+That, in itself, was not unusual.
+She had seen thousands of acorns before.
 These were not typical acorns.
 Instead they were shiny and gold.
-"Ow!" she exclaimed as one of the tree nuts dropped squarely on top of her head.
-Not only were they the color of gold, they were made of gold, solid gold at that!
+"Ow!" she exclaimed as a tree nut dropped down and hit her on the head.
+Not only were they golden colored, but they were also made of gold, and solid gold at that!

 "Ooooh!
 Golden acorns," she rejoiced before commencing to scoop them up off the ground to fill her pockets.
 What an amazing find, she thought.
 I'm going to be rich!
 Her mind flooded with visions of all the things she could do with the money these acorns would bring.

-"Caw, caw CAW!!" the silence of her dream world was shattered by the sound of an enormous crow flying right at her.
-Dozens of crows appeared from out of nowhere, all of them bearing down on her.
-There were so many that Mariah stopped gathering the golden acorns and instead looked for a place to hide.
-For some strange reason she recalled learning that a grouping of this type was called a murder.
+"Caw, caw CAW!!" the silence of her dream world was shattered by the appearance of an enormous crow flying straight at her.
+Dozens of crows appeared from out of the sky, all of them bearing down on her.
+There were so many that Mariah stopped gathering the golden acorns and instead searched for a place to hide.
+For some strange reason she recalled learning that they call a grouping of this type a murder.
 She didn't like the sound of that at all.
-"Caw, caw, thief! thief!" the crows squawked in unison, and she realized that the source of their aggravation was the golden acorns she had pocketed.
+"Caw, caw, thief! thief!" the crows squawked in unison, and she understood that the golden acorns she pocketed were the source of their aggravation.
 They had her surrounded now, and the birds continued to squawk like a crazed chorus.

 Caw!
 Caw!
 Thief!
 Thief!